Asana/devrel-examples/javascript/hello_world_v3/README.md

 # Asana API Hello World (Node.js)

 This is a quick "Hello World" example that demonstrates how to authenticate with the Asana API using a personal access token (PAT) and retrieve your user information.
+This script uses v3 of the official [Asana Node.js library](https://github.com/Asana/node-asana).

 ## Prerequisites